JamesTsay-12/blog-site/_posts/2025-08-05-Cancer-Testing.md

 ### The Pandemic and Recurrence

 During the pandemic, my mom was hesitant to attend routine doctor visits.
 Eventually, troubling symptoms emerged: uncontrollable coughing and persistent back pain.
-A check-up with imaging — CT, X-ray, PET scan — revealed a recurrence with massive spread and multiple metastases in her chest.
+A check-up with imaging — CT, X-ray, PET scan — revealed a recurrence with massive spread and multiple metastases in her chest area.
 This time, tumor removal through resection was not possible.

 Meanwhile, I watched her suffer: collapsing in public, excessively coughing, dealing with severe back pain and physical discomfort.